Preferred Reporting Items for Systematic Reviews and Meta-Analyses

 PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) is an evidence-based minimum set of items aimed at helping scientific authors to report a wide array of systematic reviews and meta-analyses, primarily used to assess the benefits and harms of a health care intervention.
 PRISMA focuses on ways in which authors can ensure a transparent and complete reporting of this type of research.
 The PRISMA standard superseded the earlier QUOROM standard.
 It offers the replicability of a systematic literature review.
-Researchers have to figure out research objectives that answer the research question, states the keywords, a set of exclusion and inclusion criteria.
+Researchers have to figure out research objectives that answer the research question, state the keywords, a set of exclusion and inclusion criteria.
 In the review stage, relevant articles were searched, irrelevant ones are removed.
 Articles are analyzed according to some pre-defined categories.

 The PRISMA statement

 The aim of the PRISMA statement is to help authors improve the reporting of systematic reviews and meta-analyses.
 PRISMA has mainly focused on systematic reviews and meta-analysis of randomized trials, but it can also be used as a basis for reporting reviews of other types of research (e.g., diagnostic studies, observational studies).